From Hobbyist to Profressional

 You have to accept that being good at something requires hard work.

 It’s just the way the world works.
-I want to be a serious author and in order to do that I have to work for it.
+I want to be a serious author, and to do that, I have to work for it.
 I need to treat writing like a job.
 I have to get it done because it has to be done.
 Sometimes we have to think of things like they are work if we ever want to get better.
 Otherwise, my writing will always be “just a hobby.”
 Even if you don’t necessarily want your hobby to become your means of financial stability, you want to be good, right?
 Then you have to work for it.
 Some people have that natural, raw ability, but those are the exceptions.
 Not the rule.